Nimzyow/ansible-infra-project/README.md

 # Things left to do

 * Set up Kubernetes to orchestrate the frontend application rather than have systemd run the docker run command.
-If application fails, systemd would not restart the container. systemd is not a replacement for a container orchestrator
+If application fails, systemd would not restart the container. systemd is not a replacement for a container orchestrator.
+Edit: Because the frontend is only being run in one vagrant machine, there is no need for a container orchestrator for now.
+But if you REALLY want to experiment, you could try setting up nomad?
 * Do a write up on various aspects of the project.
   * Provide diagram
   * write about the decision making for having an nginx server for the frontend
   * write about how to avoid CORS issues with nginx configurations for frontend and backend reverse proxies
+* Enable MTLS.
+Shouldn't be able to just query ip address of server
+* Django admin should be accessible via public internet.
+* Django should create static assets and the nginx reverse proxy should serve them.
+* Frontend container is